bdharrington7/nodebb-plugin-import-vanilla/README.md

 A Vanilla forum exporter to be required by [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import).

 ### Changelog
+* 1.0.2: Changes the location of where to move attachments and profile pics, to utilize the privacy features of NBB.
+* 1.0.1: Adds attachments, and some other stuff, released to npm
 * 0.2.0: Updating to work with nodebb-plugin-import > 0.3.41 (for NBB version == 1.0.0)
 * 0.0.1: Inital framework